Product Information Management

 PIM versus Excel

-Still, the most common competitor for a dedicated PIM is our favorite spreadsheet software: Excel.
-It’s a true Swiss Army knife that can be applied to almost any problem that has a data component.
-But just as you would rather not cut a tree with a Swiss Army knife (even though you could), you should use a dedicated tool to manage your product information.
-The robustness and features of a dedicated Product Information Management vastly outweigh the costs of changing your existing workflows and tools.
+Still, the most common competitor for a PIM is our favorite spreadsheet software: Excel.
+It’s a true Swiss Army knife that applies to almost any problem that has a data component.
+But just as you would rather not cut a tree with a Swiss Army knife (even though you could), you should use a tool to manage your product information.
+The robustness and features of PIM vastly outweigh the costs of changing your existing workflows and tools.
 Even Excel.

 PIM versus MDM (Master Data Management)